-Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers
+Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
+(5)

 Non-U.S. company or principal place of business outside the United States.